Primordial Features in light of the Effective Field Theory of Large Scale Structure: Conclusions

-\acknowledgments We thank Xingang Chen, Guido D'Amico, Fabio Finelli, Vivian Poulin and Pierre Zhang for insightful feedback and comments at various stages of the project, as well as Wuhyun Sohn for interesting discussions and for sharing the regMRL reconstructed PPS.
+\acknowledgments We thank Xingang Chen, Guido D'Amico, Fabio Finelli, Thiago Mergulh\~ao, Vivian Poulin, and Pierre Zhang for insightful feedback and comments at various stages of the project, as well as Wuhyun Sohn for interesting discussions and for sharing the regMRL reconstructed PPS.
 We would also like to acknowledge all the participants to the \href{https://indico.gssi.it/event/606/}{ModIC 2024 workshop} for the fruitful interdisciplinary exchange of ideas.
 R.C. is funded by the Czech Ministry of Education, Youth and Sports (MEYS) and European Structural and Investment Funds (ESIF) under project number CZ.02.01.01/00/22\_008/0004632.
 A.S. would like to acknowledge the support by National Research Foundation of Korea 2021M3F7A1082056, and the support of the Korea Institute for Advanced Study (KIAS) grant funded by the government of Korea.
 DKH acknowledges India-Italy ``RELIC - Reconstructing Early and Late events In Cosmology" mobility program and the Indo-French Centre for the Promotion of Advanced Research – CEFIPRA grant no. 6704-4.
+TS acknowledge the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie Staff Exchange grant agreement No 101086085 – ASYMMETRY.
 This work was supported by the computational resources from the LUPM’s cloud computing infrastructure founded by Ocevu labex and France-Grilles, as well as the high-performance computing cluster Seondeok at the Korea Astronomy and Space Science Institute.
 We acknowledge the use of the Boltzmann solver \classy~\cite{class_2011arXiv1104.2932L,class_2011JCAP...07..034B} for the computation of theoretical observables, \texttt{Montepython}\ \citep{Brinckmann:2018cvx,Audren:2012wb} for the sampling and \gd\ \cite{Lewis:2019xzd} for the post-processing of our results.
 We also acknowledge the use of the standard \texttt{python} libraries for scientific computing, such as \texttt{numpy} \cite{harris2020array}, \texttt{scipy} \cite{2020SciPy-NMeth} and \texttt{matplotlib} \cite{Hunter:2007}.